quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/analyze.md

 !!! tip

-    While this tutorial uses a prebuilt sentiment analysis sample, it is also possible to build one from a basic template available in the Quix Samples.
+    While this tutorial uses a prebuilt sentiment analysis sample, it is also possible to build one from a basic template available in the code samples.
 If you are interested in building your own service, you can refer to an optional part of this tutorial, where you learn how to [code a sentiment analysis service](./code-and-deploy-sentiment-service.md) from the basic template.

 ## Deploying the sentiment analysis service